prekshaj-ain/decorators-typescript/readme.md

 Property decorators in TypeScript are functions that can be applied to class property declarations.
 They allow you to observe, modify, or provide metadata for individual properties of a class.

 Property decorators are applied to properties within a class.
 They receive two parameters: the target object and the property name.

+## method decorators

+Method decorator is a special kind of declaration applied to a method declaration.
+It can be used to observe, modify, or replace a method definition.
+A method decorator is declared just before a method declaration.

+They recieve three parameters:
+`target`: The prototype of the class or the constructor function.
+`propertyKey`: The name of the method being decorated.
+`descriptor`: An object that contains the method's descriptor.